westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 ```

 :::note
-The open, close and finish commands of *blkzone* are available with *util-linux*
+The "open", "close" and "finish" commands of *blkzone* are available in
-version 2.36 onward.
-The capacity command is available on the master branch.
+*util-linux* version 2.37 and later.
+The `capacity` command is available on the
+master branch.
 :::

 ### Zone Report

-For listing the zones of device, the following command can be used.
+Use the following command to list the zones of a device:

 ```plaintext
 # blkzone report /dev/sdd